-IIA Attribute Standard 1321, Use of 'Conducted in Accordance with the Standards', encourages auditors to report that audit activities are "conducted in accordance with the Standards for the Professional Practice of Internal Auditing.
+IIA Attribute Standard 1321, Use of "Conforms with the International Standards for the Professional Practice of Internal Auditing", states that auditors may report that audit activities "conform with the International Standards for the Professional Practice of Internal Auditing" only if the results of the quality assurance and improvement program support this statement.
+Suggested wording for internal audit reports issued by TBR institutions: The audit was conducted in accordance with the International Standards for the Professional Practice of Internal Auditing issued by TBR institutions.
 The scope is an appropriate place to insert this statement if the internal audit function complies with the IIA Standards as assessed through the quality assurance improvement program.
 If full compliance has not been achieved, a statement to this effect should be made in the report.